nixworks/public/news/2010/04/11/index.md

 ##### Airstrike
 ### [Airstrikes kill 10 militants in northwestern Pakistan as part of a military operation that has eliminated more than 300 fighters in the last three weeks. ](/news/2010/04/11/airstrikes-kill-10-militants-in-northwestern-pakistan-as-part-of-a-military-operation-that-has-eliminated-more-than-300-fighters-in-the-last.md)
-_Context: Airstrike, Pakistan_
+_Context: Pakistan, Airstrike_

 ##### President
 ### [President of Iran Mahmoud Ahmadinejad plans to relocate millions of Tehranians as the city is threatened by earthquakes. ](/news/2010/04/11/president-of-iran-mahmoud-ahmadinejad-plans-to-relocate-millions-of-tehranians-as-the-city-is-threatened-by-earthquakes.md)
-_Context: President, Mahmoud Ahmadinejad, Tehran_
+_Context: Tehran, Mahmoud Ahmadinejad, President_

 ##### Iraq
 ### [Iraq's election seeks a recount in five provinces after up to 750,000 votes are "tainted by fraud". ](/news/2010/04/11/iraq-s-election-seeks-a-recount-in-five-provinces-after-up-to-750-000-votes-are-tainted-by-fraud.md)